eduardoalvarz/Data-Science-Capstone-for-Winning-Space-Race/README.md

 My mission in this capstone was to analyze launch data, create insightful dashboards, and apply machine learning techniques to predict the cost of space launches, positioning Space Y as a formidable competitor to SpaceX.

-## Curriculum
+## Index
-This capstone covers a comprehensive curriculum to tackle the challenges of commercial space launches.
+This capstone covers a comprehensive index to tackle the challenges of commercial space launches.
 Here's a breakdown of the main components:

 ### Data Collection
 - **API Integration**